Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: rhianjane, Pixabay

-Chickens can all types of cabbage, and all types of cabbage are very nutritious.
-If you want to maximize the nutritional benefit, however, give your chickens red cabbage.
-Red cabbage is a particularly wonderful source of vitamin C, as it contains about 30% more than its green cousin.
-Unlike humans, healthy chickens are actually capable of making their own vitamin C, but supplementing chickens’ diets with vitamin C can be helpful when they are under stressful conditions, including heat stress.
+Chickens can eat various types of cabbage, and all are nutritious.
+If you want to maximize the nutritional benefit, however, give red cabbage to your chickens.
+It’s a particularly wonderful source of vitamin C, as it contains about 30% more than its green cousin.
+Unlike humans, healthy chickens are capable of making their own vitamin C, but supplementing chickens’ diets with vitamin C can still be helpful when they are under stressful conditions, including heat stress.
 A supplement of vitamin C can also contribute to a healthy immune system in chickens.

 What Parts of the Cabbage Can Chickens Eat?

 Your chickens can eat the whole cabbage.
-One great way to feed your chickens this healthy snack and make sure they get some exercise is to make a hanging cabbage for them.
+One great way to feed your chickens this healthy snack and exercise them at the same time is to make a hanging cabbage.
 All you have to do is drill a hole through the center of the cabbage and thread a rope through the hole.
-Then, you can hang the cabbage in your chicken run and watch your chickens go wild over it.
-Not only will they love the treat, but the exercise will prevent them from getting bored.
-This is a very good thing since boredom can lead chickens to peck each other or even pull out each other’s (and their own) feathers.
+Then, hang the cabbage in your chicken run, and watch your chickens go wild over it.
+Not only will they love the treat, but the exercise will also prevent them from getting bored.
+This is great because boredom can lead chickens to peck each other or even pull out each other’s (and their own) feathers.

 How Often Should I Feed Cabbage to Chickens?